Device-independent Shannon entropy certification: Introduction

 The diversity of RNG or pseudo-RNG methods demands a mechanism for their verification and comparison.
 The National Institute of Standards and Technology (NIST) developed and summarized a set of statistical tests, which allow for characterization and selection of appropriate (pseudo-)RNG solutions \cite{10.5555/2206233}.
 However, the authors also pointed out that these tests are just as useful as the first step if the generator is suitable for a certain usage; they do not replace proper cryptoanalysis or other methods of randomness certification.

+In 1964, John Bell \cite{PhysicsPhysiqueFizika.1.195} demonstrated that quantum mechanics is incompatible with local hidden-variable theories proposed, among others, in the context of the Einstein-Podolsky-Rosen paradox \cite{PhysRev.47.777}.
+The correlations predicted for entangled particles were shown to exceed the bounds allowed for any local realistic model, revealing the intrinsic indeterminacy of quantum measurement outcomes.

+The more non-deterministic the sources that are available to us when generating randomness, the better.
+Thus, the probabilistic properties of quantum phenomena constitute a viable tool for randomness generation, due to their intrinsic unpredictability.
+To this day, many quantum-based RNG (QRNG) have been proposed \cite{RevModPhys.89.015004}, including, but not limiting to, entanglement-based \cite{xavier2010practicalrandomnumbergeneration, Kwon_2009, Xu:16, MONGIA2024129954, Seguinard_2023}, based on photon-number statistics \cite{Furst:10, PhysRevA.83.023820} or on binary measurement of coherent states \cite{Wei:09, PhysRevApplied.22.044041}.
+The existence of QRNG is crucial for the security of other means of quantum cryptography \cite{RevModPhys.74.145, Pirandola_2020}, such as quantum key distribution \cite{Bennett_2014, PhysRevLett.67.661, 8527822} or quantum digital signatures \cite{gottesman2001quantumdigitalsignatures}.

-In practice, to achieve true randomness, even using the sources that should theoretically give us a uniform probability distribution, we will only receive results with very high entropy, but they are still biased.
+In practice, even if we can be sure that a randomness protocol, quantum or not, produced some amount of randomness, in most cases the source does not give us a uniform probability distribution, but some result that might even have a very high entropy, but is still biased.
 Therefore, certain methods called \textit{extractors} are used, which transform a stream of biased numbers into shorter streams that are almost uniformly distributed \cite{Sunar2009}.

-The more non-deterministic the sources that are available to us, the better.
-The probabilistic properties of quantum phenomena constitute a viable tool in achieving that goal.
-To this day, many quantum-based RNG (QRNG) have been proposed \cite{RevModPhys.89.015004}, including, but not limiting to, entanglement-based \cite{xavier2010practicalrandomnumbergeneration, Kwon_2009, Xu:16, MONGIA2024129954, Jean-MarieSeguinard_2023}, based on photon-number statistics \cite{Furst:10, PhysRevA.83.023820} or on binary measurement of coherent states \cite{Wei:09, PhysRevApplied.22.044041}.
-The existence of QRNG is crucial for the security of other means of quantum cryptography \cite{RevModPhys.74.145, Pirandola_2020}, such as quantum key distribution \cite{Bennett_2014, PhysRevLett.67.661, 8527822} or quantum digital signatures \cite{gottesman2001quantumdigitalsignatures}.

 Given that, an interesting problem arises -- QRNG validation and the maximization of entropy.
-However, the sheer nature of random numbers prohibits the verification methods that do not involve statistics or the study of parameters of quantum phenomena.
-The best-case scenario for users of such a device would be if they (or the device supplier) were able to guarantee unconditional and device-independent (DI) \cite{Ac_n_2007} security.
-This means that they should be able to fully verify the randomness using only the input and output of the device, regardless of its actual formation.
+However, the sheer nature of random numbers prohibits the verification methods that do not involve probability statistics or the study of parameters of quantum phenomena.
+The ideal scenario for users of such a device would be the achievement of unconditional, device-independent (DI) \cite{Ac_n_2007} security, whereby the randomness can be fully certified solely from the observed input-output statistics of the device, independent of its internal implementation.

 To tackle this problem, in this paper, we propose a DI QRNG certification method that uses Shannon entropy as the randomness measure, and we show which Bell inequalities certify the highest amount of randomness for different levels of noise.